 Most perfumes today use alcohol as the carrier.
 It’s thin enough to go through an atomiser and easily breaks down the fragrance oils for blending.
 However, in order to be used on the market perfumer’s alcohol has to be ‘denatured’ by having toxic chemicals added to it so it cannot be purchased in bulk for human consumption.
 What is in these toxins is not very clear, nor if it’s been tested on animals so we personally don’t trust it and don’t use it.

 We use a fractioned coconut oil emollient (aka coco-caprylate) as our carrier.
 It is a fatty ether of coconut and considered a ‘dry oil’ in beauty products.
 It’s viscosity is similar to water so it’s thin enough to go through an atomiser, yet unlike alcohol which destroys your natural body oils and dries your skin, ours hydrates your skin and is healthy for you.
-It is also 100% natural and kind to animals, the environment and skin.
+It is also 100% organic, certified by EcoCert, kind to animals, the environment and skin.

 In fairness and support of full disclosure most things aren’t black or white.
 There are shades of grey for natural ingredients too!